<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 8. I don’t actually know what they do for me.

-This can be a combination of the points about confusing language and not providing enough value for the price.
-While you may not understand accounting, if you're paying for a service above just basic bookkeeping and annual tax preparation, you should have an understanding of any service they provide beyond the numbers that are documented on paper.
+This can be a combination of confusing language and not providing enough value for the price.
+You may not understand accounting, but if you're paying for a service above basic bookkeeping and annual tax filing, you should have an understanding of any service they provide beyond the numbers that are documented on paper.

 9. I think my accountant should do more.

-Regardless, this is something you should bring up with your accountant.
-Ask them for the service you're seeking, and if they are dismissive or say that they can't offer what you're looking for, then it's time to move on.
+Regardless, this is something you should mention to your accountant.
+Ask for the service you want, and if they're dismissive or say they can't offer what you're looking for, then it's time to move on.

-If more than one of the points above apply to your accountant, then you can’t rely on them.
-You pay them to be your guide and resource, so you should be able to call them with any one-off financial questions and get expert advice when you need it.
+If more than one of the points above apply to your accountant, then you likely can’t rely on them.
+You pay them to be your guide, so you should be able to get expert advice when you need it.

-All of the points above can make you feel neglected - and the only way around that is to partner with a reliable accountant.
-Even if you’ve worked with the same accountant for years, you shouldn’t put up with poor customer service and a lack of transparency.
+The only way around being neglected is to partner with a reliable accountant.
+Even if you’ve worked with the same one for years, you shouldn’t put up with poor service and a lack of transparency.

 To propel your business toward future success and growth, you need an accountant truly committed to meeting your needs.
-Many small businesses find this in monthly accountants - like CSI Accounting & Payroll.
-If you would like a free consultation with us, please click the button below:
+Many small businesses find this in monthly accountants – like CSI Accounting & Payroll.
+For a free call and quote, please click the button below:

 Not ready to talk?
 That's okay!
-First, learn more about when you should start working with different types of accountants instead.
+First, learn more about what it's like to work with us:

 Brian Paulson